It’s time for another mortgage match-up folks. Today, we’ll look at 10-year mortgages versus the 30-year fixed mortgage to see how they stack up.

 After all, if you only get 10 years to pay off your entire mortgage balance, as opposed to 30, you’ll need to come up with some sizable monthly payments to get it down to zero in a hurry.

-However, doing so will save you a ton in interest.
+However, doing so will save you a ton of money in interest.
 And that’s exactly why someone would choose this type of mortgage.
 To save lots of money!
 But most folks probably can’t afford such high payments, or simply don’t want to pay down their mortgage that aggressively.

-The “other” 10-year mortgage you’ll see out there is the 10/1 ARM, which is fixed for the first 10 years, and adjustable for the remaining 20.
-Put simply, it’s a 30-year loan with a 10-year fixed period.
+The “other” 10-year mortgage you’ll see out there is the “10/1 ARM,” which is fixed for the first 10 years, and annually adjustable for the remaining 20.
+Put simply, it’s a 30-year loan with an initial 10-year fixed period.

-So, are either programs a better choice than the classic 30-year fixed?
+So, are either loan programs a better choice than the classic 30-year fixed mortgage?
 Let’s see.

 If you’re really, really serious about paying off your mortgage fast, this could be the loan for you.

 Just note that your mortgage payment will be huge relative to other, more traditional options that give you more time to pay off your balance.

 Compare that to a monthly payment of $1,787.21 on a 15-year fixed at 3.5%, and a payment of $1,193.54 on a 30-year fixed at 4%.
 It’s about double the 30-year payment.

-While the payment on the 10-year fixed is significantly higher, you’d only pay about $40,000 in interest over those 10 years.
+Well, while the payment on the 10-year fixed is quite a bit higher, you’d only pay about $40,000 in interest over those 10 years.

-So that illustrates why someone would opt for the shorter term.
+So that illustrates why someone would opt for the shorter term 10-year fixed.
 A lower mortgage rate and much less interest paid.
 And a home that is free and clear much more quickly, if that’s your goal.

 But it only makes sense if you really want to pay off your mortgage fast, and have the means to do it without breaking the bank.

 It’s certainly not as common as a 30-year or 15-year fixed.
-So once you find a lender that does offer the loan, you might see pricing that is an .125 (eighth) better than a comparable 15-year fixed.
+So once you find a lender that does offer the loan, you might see that 10-year mortgage rates are an .125 (eighth) better than a comparable 15-year fixed.
+Maybe a quarter lower…

 Some lenders may not even price the two types of loans differently.
-The only difference might be lower closing costs on the 10-year.
+The only difference might be lower closing costs on the 10-year fixed.

-Tip: The difference in rate between a 15-year fixed and 10-year fixed may be marginal or even nil, so taking the longer term could provide you with some much needed breathing room.
+Tip: The difference in rate between a 15-year fixed and 10-year fixed may be marginal or even nil, so taking the longer term on the 15-yr could provide you with some much needed breathing room.
 You can always make larger payments each month to pay it down quicker.

 Here’s where things can get confusing, or even misleading.
 Many mortgage companies advertise 10-year ARMs as if they’re fixed mortgages, which just isn’t the case.
 Or at best half the story.